A picture of journalist and filmmaker Aodhán Roberts

 I am currently working for Mediahuis UK, where I create and drive visual content for the Belfast Telegraph and Sunday Life.

-I also still keep active on my own social media pages.
+I also still keep active on my social media pages when I can.
 My pages allow me to inform the local community of breaking news stories and share untold stories that deserve greater attention.

 Bringing change within communities, keeping people informed of current events, supporting other people, changing attitudes and raising awareness of issues is really what it's all about for me.